aditiashok/aditiashok.github.io/README.txt

 Correctly/Incorrectly Implemented Aspects: To the best of my knowledge, everything has been correctly implemented.

-Collaborators:
+Discussed Assignment With: Sylvie Abookire

-Hours Spent: I have spent 5 hours on this project
+Hours Spent: I have spent ~6 hours on this project

+# aditiashok.github.io